ucb-bar/hammer/README.md

-Highly Agile Masks Made Effortlessly from RTL
+Highly Agile Masks Made Effortlessly from RTL (HAMMER)
 =============================================

 This is the master (unstable) development branch.

 Documentation
 =============
-The main documentation is found at https://hammer-vlsi.readthedocs.io Docs sources are available at `doc/` for offline reading.
+The documentation is found at https://hammer-vlsi.readthedocs.io Doc sources are available at `doc/` for offline reading.

-Hammer currently requires Python 3.6+.
+Hammer currently requires Python 3.8+.

 For a deeper dive into available options and environment configuration: